 The challenging and stressful burden of rebuilding after a disaster can be eased by having access to essential financial, medical, insurance and other important records, allowing families to start the recovery process much more efficiently.

-As September is National Preparedness Month, experts recommend taking the following steps as soon as possible to become financially ready for a disaster.
+Experts recommend taking the following steps as soon as possible to become financially ready for a disaster.

 1. Build up an emergency fund

 “The goal for every person or family is to work up to have enough money to cover at least six to nine months of living expenses,” said Kevin Gallegos, consumer finance expert and vice president of Phoenix operations for Freedom Debt Relief.

 The amount for each household will differ based on location and regular living expenses.
 Families should also keep in mind that living expenses are different than base salary, Gallegos said.
 “Keep these savings in an account you can get to in an emergency, but where you will not access and use too easily,” he said.

 Having at least $300 in cash at a minimum is advised ensuring that it’s stored in a safe, waterproof and easy-to-access place in your home, according to Linebaugh.

 “If a person makes $3,000 a month after taxes, that’s what they need to work toward having in the house,” he said.
 “Cash is king if you’re going to be mobile; your ATM and credit cards may not work.”

 2. Keep a list of important account numbers and passwords handy